wasabirobby/wasabi_discord/README.md

-# ws_discordapi
+# ws_discord

-This resource was created as a standalone free resource for obtaining information from your Discord server via Discord's API
+This resource was created as a standalone free resource for obtaining information from your Discord server via Discord's API as well as additional features to further integrate your FiveM server/Discord server.

 ## Installation/Documentation